Un Chau Estate: Background

 ancillary facilities block providing car parks, amenity facilities, elderly centre and the integrated family services centre.
-Foundation works commenced in 2007 and was completed in 2012.
+Foundation works commenced in 2007 and were completed in 2012.

 Demographics

 According to the 2016 population by-census, Un Chau Estate has a population of 18,482.
 97% of the population is of Chinese ancestry.
 Median monthly domestic household income is HK$ 14,930.

 Houses

 Phase 2, 4 and 5 have been offered as alternate public housing for people displaced by the demolition of buildings in nearby So Uk Estate.